Model Sierra Furtado Rocks A Sheer Top While Posing On The Beach

 “My two faves the beach and wine,” remarked one more person.

 As The Inquisitr previously reported, Furtado has remained active online throughout the COVID-19 pandemic, posting frequently to her social media pages and YouTube channel.
-She’s documented her recent adventures, including a trip to Mexico that she went on earlier this month.
-On August 3 she stunned Instagram fans with a sizzling bathing suit photo as she posed on a boat during the vacation.
+She’s documented her recent adventures, including a trip to Mexico earlier this month.

+On August 3, she stunned Instagram fans with a sizzling bathing suit photo as she posed on a boat during the vacation.